 1. Edinburgh Castle

 Of all the super famous Edinburgh landmarks listed here.
-Edinburgh Castle is easily the most iconic of them all.
+Edinburgh Castle is easily the most iconic of them all and one of the most famous landmarks in Britain.
 I mean, hello, Mary Queen of Scots actually gave birth to her son James VI in a bad chamber here.

 So yeah, need I say more?
 And yes, I may or may not have needed to look that fun little factoid up on Google.